Welcome to Year 2

 We will begin working on fast recall of 2, 5 and 10 times tables.
 We will then move onto the 3 and 4 times tables.In the spring term we will be focusing on our place value knowledge to 1000, the four operations and money.

 In addition to learning spellings and practising multiplication and division facts, we may ask for your support in helping your child with our class project in different ways.
 The homework and spellings will be set either in your child’s homework book or on our online collaborative learning environment (Google Classroom) where children can complete and submit their work.

 You can find your child’s Google Classroom log-in details in the front of their homework book.
 If you are unable to access google classroom, a paper copy of the homework can be provided.

 P.E. lessons are on a Tuesday afternoon (outside or if it is raining the sessions will be inside).
-We are lucky to be having our sessions led by Newport County Football this year.
 Due to the session starting immediately after lunch, please can children come into school on a Tuesday in their PE kits.
 Please ensure that the children have appropriate kit on, in particular a warm kit for games outside during the winter months.
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their PE bag.

 Our Welsh word of the week